josephtownshend/myrecovery_tech_test/README.md

 `$ curljson -i http://localhost:5000/myrecovery/team/firstName/Mary`

-Or any of the other endpoints I have made available.
+Or any of the other endpoints I have made available - (team, firstName, lastName, type, onLeave)

 Note. in order to use `curljson` first